 The CIWP team makes an action plan for each strategy.
 The Action Plan is a set of steps the school will take to accomplish the strategy.
-The Action Plan includes the steps-called milestones, and which students will benefit, what kind of action it is, who is responsible, and the start and end dates.
+The Action Plan includes the action steps, who is responsible, and the start and end dates.

-Example: Build teachers' capacity to deliver Common Core aligned literacy instruction supported by high quality texts.
+Example Strategy: Build teachers' capacity to deliver Common Core aligned literacy instruction supported by high quality texts.